-Assistant Producer 2.0 works only with Telos 3rd generation systems such as the TWOx12 and System 2101.
+Assistant Producer 3.5 works only with the Telos TWOx12 Multi-line Talkshow System and the Telos Series 2101 Multi-Studio Multi-line Talkshow System.

 If you have an older Telos phone system using a 1A2 interface, Direct Interface module, or One-x-Six you should use Assistant Producer 1.17 instead.
-This is included on the CD-ROM along with Assistant Producer 2.0.
+This is available from your Telos Systems dealer.

-Assistant Producer 2.0 communicates with the "embedded server" built into the Telos Interface such the TWOx12 or System 2101 over any Ethernet based network using the TCP/IP protocol.
-This means that Assistant Producer 2.0 will function over any LAN, WAN, or other TCP/IP based computer network.
-Assistant Producer 2.0 can even be used from remote locations via the Internet if your corporate LAN has Internet access.
+Assistant Producer 3.5 communicates with the "embedded server" built into the Telos Interface such as the TWOx12, or System 2101 Hub, over any Ethernet based network using the TCP/IP protocol.
+This means that Assistant Producer 3.5 will function over any LAN, WAN, or other TCP/IP based computer network.
+Assistant Producer 3.5 can even be used from remote locations via the Internet if your corporate LAN has Internet access.

-Assistant Producer 2.0 can be configured to either control/monitor a specific Desktop DirectorTM or the system as a whole ("No Director" mode).
+Assistant Producer 3.5 can be configured to either control/monitor a specific Desktop DirectorTM or the system as a whole ("No Director" and "Passive" modes).

-Assistant Producer 2.0's "No Director" mode does exactly what the name implies.
+Assistant Producer v3.5's "No Director" mode does exactly what the name implies.
 It can be used to control/monitor activity of the Telos phone system without being directly associated with any specific Desktop Director.
 This is useful for remotely managing/monitoring the overall flow of a talk show instead of just the activity on one Desktop DirectorTM.

-Assistant Producer 2.0 is designed to operate in one of two modes on any given computer at a given time: "Talent" (on air control mode) and "Producer" (screener mode).
+Assistant Producer 3.5 is designed to operate in one of two modes on any given computer at a given time: "Talent" (on air control mode) and "Producer" (screener mode).
 These two modes provide the user with features designed specifically for the intended use.

-Assistant Producer 2.0 uses easy to understand Status SymbolsTM (icons) to indicate status information about each line.
+Assistant Producer 3.5 uses easy to understand Status SymbolsTM (icons) to indicate status information about each line.
 These icons are identical to those used on the Telos Desktop DirectorTM so there is no confusion.
 There is only one simple easy-to-recognize set of icons for the whole phone system.

-Assistant Producer 2.0 provides 4 general fields for entering/displaying Caller information so the Talent can easily see vital information on his/her caller's (name, location/address, comments, and phone number).
-Assistant Producer 2.0 can also be easily configured to automatically log the call information to a user selectable database.
+Assistant Producer 3.5 provides 4 general fields for entering/displaying Caller information so the Talent can easily see vital information on his/her caller's (name, location/address, comments, and phone number).
+Assistant Producer 3.5 can also be easily configured to automatically log the call information to a user selectable database.

-To help manage your talk show Assistant Producer 2.0 has an easy to use "Show Scheduler".
+To help manage your talk show Assistant Producer 3.5 has an easy to use "Show Scheduler".
 The "Show Scheduler" can be programmed to give you warning/notification for commercials, breaks, new topics, etc.

 Instant messages can be sent through the easy to use "chat" style message box.
-Just type your message and press the enter key and all running copies of Assistant Producer 2.0 will receive the message.
+Just click on this box, type your message, and press the enter key and all running copies of Assistant Producer 3.5 will receive the message.
 This provides show personnel a method to effectively communicate while on air.